anoopsarkar/advanced-nlp-class/hw4.md

 ### Create output.zip

-Once you have run the BabyLM evaluation pipeline create `output.zip` for upload to Coursys using:

-    python3 zipout.py
+Create `output.zip` using the instructions above and upload to Coursys.

 ### Create source.zip